block-foundation/solidity-land-registry/README.md

 3. Ownership Transfer: If the owner decides to transfer their land, the contract allows for a seamless and secure transfer of ownership.

+In addition, we've introduced enhanced features:

+- Permissions: To prevent unauthorized users from registering or transferring land.
+- Events: To keep track of every time a piece of land is registered or transferred.
+- Sale functionality: Allows landowners to sell their land parcels.

 This Decentralized Land Registry project is set to revolutionize how we view land transactions, bringing about a new level of transparency and security.
 We're excited to embark on this journey towards a more efficient, reliable, and secure system for land transactions, and we warmly invite you to explore, contribute, and grow with us in this endeavor.

 ## Quick Start

+Before you dive in, make sure you have Node.js and npm installed.
+You can then proceed to install the necessary dependencies:

 > Install